bachmeb/spring-framework-2.5/README.md

 # spring-framework-2.5

-The purpose of this repository is to host a working copy of the Spring Framework 2.5, referenced in the Spring MVC Step by Step tutorial.
+The purpose of this repository is to host a working copy of the Spring Framework 2.5, referenced in *Spring MVC Step by Step*

 http://docs.spring.io/docs/Spring-MVC-step-by-step/